pyeventsourcing/eventsourcing/docs/ref/whitehead.rst

 whitehead
 =========

-This module contains two base classes, which distinguish between "actual occasions" (which seems to be what a "domain event" is) and "events" (which seems to be what an "aggregate" is).
-These terms are taken from the book Process and Reality by Alfred North Whitehead's (published 1929).
+This module contains three base classes, which distinguish between "actual occasion" (which "domain model event" is an example of) and "enduring object" (which "domain model aggregate" is an example of).

+These terms "actual occasion", "enduring object", and "event" are taken from Alfred North Whitehead's Process and Reality (published 1929).

+The base classes both inherit from a base class "event", because in Whitehead's system, an enduring object is an event, and so is an actual occasion.

 .. contents:: :local: